rftheisen/learningJournal/README.md

 # learningJournal
- Captured thoughts for myself and others
+ Captured thoughts and ideas for myself and others